Miss New Mexico

 The Miss New Mexico competition is the pageant that selects the representative for the state of New Mexico in the Miss America pageant.

-Emille-Marie Enriquez was crowned Miss New Mexico 2024 on June 8, 2024, at the Flickinger Center in Alamogordo.
-She will compete for the title of Miss America 2025.
+Katarina Blakeslee of Albuquerque was crowned Miss New Mexico 2026 on June 13, 2026, at the Flickinger Center in Alamogordo.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss New Mexico titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.